CloudLabsAI-Azure/Azure-AI-Foundry-Workshop/Labs/Exercise-1.md

 In this Exercise, you have performed the following:

-1. Set up key Azure AI resources including AI Foundry Hub and Project.
+1. Set up key Azure AI resources.

 2. Deployed AI models